 Want to encourage Gift Aid take-up in your church?
 We have written an article, which you can download below, which may help.

 Get the Gift Aid logo

 The ‘Gift Aid it’ logo provides a positive, friendly and simple way of drawing attention to Gift Aid on your church’s publicity.
 You can use the logo without any charge.
-Download either of the logos below to save or copy it to paste it in to your own documents.
+Download either of the logos below to copy and paste it into your own documents.